North and South Western Junction Railway: Planning and construction

+Branches

-A Hammersmith branch opens
+Hammersmith

 Continuing to enter territory that the LSWR considered its own, the N&SWJR got authority in 1853 to make a branch to the small rural town of Hammersmith, although the terminus was some distance west of the place.
 The purpose of the branch is not clear as the area was still undeveloped, and a shareholders' committee found that the directors had improperly arranged construction outside the authorised capital of the company.

 The junction with the N&SWJR main line, at Acton Gatehouse Junction, faced Kew and it may be that the directors hoped that the LSWR would work the branch passenger trains.
 Goods trains started working to the terminus on 1 May 1857, but the main line companies were reluctant to operate a passenger service, and the N&SWJR itself acquired a Sharp, Stewart 0-4-0 saddle tank locomotive.
 This made nine return journeys daily, and five on Sundays, to the junction.
 There was no station there, but the branch coaches were attached to and detached from North London trains.
 This arrangement started on 8 April 1858; the best journey time to Fenchurch Street was 55 minutes.

 The branch was not commercially successful, and when the Hammersmith & City Railway opened in 1864, it provided faster services to Central London from a more convenient Hammersmith location, and the N&SWJR branch suffered further.
 Goods traffic too was handled more conveniently at locations on other lines.

 From 1 November 1865, the system of coupling and uncoupling at Gatehouse Junction was ended; instead the branch coaches ran through to Acton station (now Acton Central).
 As that station was north of the south-facing junction, this involved reversal there, and trains to the branch were propelled from Acton to the junction.

-Serving Richmond
+Richmond

 Turning up the heat even further, the N&SWJR flirted with the idea of an extension to Richmond, and this gained considerable support but failed in Parliament.
 Feeling itself under pressure, the LSWR arranged with the N&SWJR to run a Twickenham - Richmond - Hampstead Road service, reversing at Barnes and again at Kew; some LSWR coaches apparently worked through to Fenchurch Street.
 The service started on 20 May 1858.

 The two reversals were obviously extremely inconvenient, and the LSWR, warming to the N&SWJR, obtained powers to build an east curve at Kew and a west curve at Barnes; they opened on 1 February 1862.
 Williams points out that the passenger timings hardly improved, the Kew Junction to Richmond times reducing from 19 minutes to 16 minutes.
 At the same time, some passenger trains continued to call at the original N&SWJR station at Kew until October 1866.

 The original junction with the LSWR had been Kew Junction, and it was now renamed Old Kew Junction, with the new east-facing junction being New Kew Junction.
 The LSWR had its Kew station just west of the point of junction, and it built adjacent platforms on the new curve.
-(Kew station was later renamed Kew Bridge.)
+(Kew station was later renamed Kew Bridge).